 It has clean, modern rooms, with great showers, good rooftop views, and equipped with a great spa.
 It has excellent location close to restaurants.
-Click here for latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 This place is a little gem.
 Nestled on a tree-lined street, the rooms are bright, clean and modern.
 Staff is excellent, and you feel all your needs are attended to.
 It is walking distance to the Stadium and Estadio Metro Station.
-Click here for latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 Budget> Ondas Hostel

 This funky hostel on the border of Laureles and Floresta areas is a three-story building.
 On the bottom level is an excellent café with kitchen and seating areas while the dorm rooms are on the second floor.
 The third floor roof top patio is a popular spot for guests, expats, and foreigners living and working in the city.
-Click here for latest prices.
+Check the latest prices on TripAdvisor.